paleobot/pbot-dev/Field definitions/OTU fields.md

 * PBot: Defines a relationship to another node..
 * dwc:
 * Info: The OTU includes description of these preserved features.

+## Accordion called "Taxonomy*" with the following (up until "End Accordion header")
+note, the star is our way of telling people that there will be required info in here and they need to expand the accordion.

 ### Major taxon group*:
 * Entry type: Select from the pre-defined list of taxonomic groups (we are working on finalizing the list of options and will provide them soon)